Learning in Mean Field Games: A Survey: Definition of the problems

+In this section, we present two other notions of solutions, which can be studied instead of Nash equilibria: social optimal and (coarse) correlated equilibria.

-\subsection{Social optimum and Mean Field Control}
+\subsubsection{Social optimum and Mean Field Control}

-The notions of MFNE discussed above correspond to non-cooperative games, in which each player maximizes her own reward while trying to anticipate the behavior of other selfish agents.
+The notions of MFNE discussed above correspond to non-cooperative games, in which each player maximizes their own reward while trying to anticipate the behavior of other selfish agents.
 A different question consists in considering that the agents are cooperative and try to maximizer a social welfare criterion by choosing together a suitable policy.
 This situation can also be interpreted as an optimization problem from the point of view of a social planner, who tries to figure out which behavior is optimal from the society standpoint.
+For the sake of brevity, we do not discuss here the connection with finite population problems and we refer the interested reader to e.g.~\citep{motte2023quantitative,carmonalaurieretan2019linearpg} for theoretical results connecting discrete time MFC problems to finite population problems.

 \paragraph{Static setting.} The social welfare function is defined as the reward obtained on average by the agents: